mco-gh/pylearn/content/en/lessons/5 Loops/_index.md

 <h3 id="Debugging-Infinite-Loops">Debugging Infinite Loops<a class="anchor-link" href="#Debugging-Infinite-Loops">¶</a></h3><ul>
 <li>inserting print statements to see what's going on</li>
 <li>we call this "tracing code"</li>
-<li>when problem fixed, you can comment out or delete your tracing code</li>
+<li>when problem is fixed, you can comment out or delete your tracing code</li>
 </ul>
 <p>Example:</p>
 <pre><code># calculate sum of first n integers